Lush (company): Creation of Lush

 In 1995, Constantine and Weir opened a cosmetics shop on High Street in Poole, creating cosmetics from freshly purchased fruits and vegetables.
 The company's name was chosen after a customer competition in the store's newsletter.
-Lush opened two new stores in Covent Garden and Kings Road, London.
+Lush opened two new stores in Covent Garden and King's Road, London.
 Lush expanded into other countries, first with stores in Croatia and then Australia in 1997, Brazil in 1999 and Dublin, Ireland, in 2000.

 "B Never Too Busy To Be Beautiful" was an experimental brand launched in 2003 by Lush.
 The first B Never store opened in 2003 and was located on Carnaby Street in London, before Lush expanded to opening 205 stores overseas.
 B Never closed its stores in 2009.

 Recent history

 In 2010, Lush launched Gorilla Perfume, a collaboration between perfumers Mark Constantine and his son Simon Constantine.
 In December 2010, Mark and his wife Mo Constantine were awarded the OBE in the New Year's Honours list, for services to the beauty industry.
 In 2014, Gorilla perfume opened its own standalone store in Islington, London.
 In December 2018, Lush launched its Naked skincare range, which includes solid facial oils and cleansers and a seaweed gel eye mask, and opened a number of Naked shops, in Manchester, Milan and Berlin.
 In 2019, Lush opened its biggest store in the world in Liverpool.

 At the beginning of the COVID-19 pandemic, Lush offered the public free handwashing in all its stores, as a means to help slow the spread of the virus.
-However, on 16 March 2020, Lush closed all North American stores but continued to pay staff, with stores in Australia closing four days later and those in the UK closing on 21 March.
+However, due to the pandemic, Lush temporarily closed all North American stores on 16 March 2020, but continued to pay staff, with stores in Australia closing four days later and those in the UK closing on 21 March.
 Later in March, the company announced it was laying off staff in Canada due to the impact that the pandemic was having on its operation, facing a future with a "much smaller business".

 In 2021, Lush removed its Facebook, Instagram, Snapchat and TikTok accounts citing negative mental health and body image effects caused by such services.
 In February 2022, following the 2022 Russian invasion of Ukraine, the company announced that it would be closing all 15 of its stores in Ukraine due to safety concerns.

+In 2023, the company partnered with Nintendo and Illumination to make cosmetics based on The Super Mario Bros.
+Movie.